oist/optinist/docs/gui_flowchart.md

 # Using the GUI
 I introduce how to use optinist GUI in this document.
-Optinist GUI is separated "FlowChart" and "Visualize", you can switch page in tab.
+Optinist GUI is separated "FlowChart" and "Visualize", you can switch pages in tab.

 # FlowChart Page
 You can create and run workflow by gui.